 Thus due to his hubris, Oedipus was blind to all of the warning signs.
 The punishment thus he gives to himself is quite justified and to see Oedipus in such an appalling state.
-With blood pouring down his face brings about pity and fear in the Activity for the Learner:
+With blood pouring down his face brings about pity and fear in the audience.